cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 the variable to ``[[localhost]]``.

-This setting only affects the task submission (e.g. ``qsub``) which may use environment variables to set default direvtives.
+This setting only affects the task submission (e.g. ``qsub``) which may use environment variables to set default directives.
 To set a variable once the task has started see :cylc:conf:`global.cylc[platforms][<platform name>]copyable environment variables`.